There’s so much I can finally tell you about Kasey’s experience on season 6 of Food Network's Kids Baking Championship!

 Everyone on the crew plus all of his new friends were so kind, loving and supportive — these kids and their parents are the neatest people and we had a blast getting to know them, seriously how did we get so blessed to be on with such a beautiful and fun group?!
 I’m thankful that we’ve stayed in touch and we’ll be lifelong friends, just that is a priceless gift!!

-At the time, the thought of leaving them was the worst part for Kasey.
+At the time, the thought of leaving them was the worst part for Kasey, and for me too.